 The Adventures of Eddy & Hazel

-Founder Annie Nelson’s 2 Rhodesian Ridgeback pups travel with Ms. Nelson.
-Their keen nonverbal communication with our veterans, wounded warriors and with our troops brings a comfort that’s beyond words.
-Their work in schools instilling patriotism, raising awareness of the animals that serve and their message that “Freedom Isn’t Free” is captavating for our nations youth!
+Founder Annie Nelson’s 2 Rhodesian Ridgeback pups traveled with Ms. Nelson.
+Their keen nonverbal communication with our veterans, wounded warriors and with our troops brought a comfort that was beyond words.
+Their work in schools instilled patriotism, raising awareness of the animals that serve and their message that “Freedom Isn’t Free” was captavating for our nations youth!

 “Eddie and Hazel are a remarkable pair.
 Tipping the scales at over 100 pounds each, and still prone to frequent bouts of sheer puppy rambunctiousness and mischief, they have an amazing sense of who it is they are with and what their roles at that moment are.
 When they are surrounded by children, our wounded, and veterans of all ages, they have a calmness, a gentleness, that tells you everything is going to be ok.
 They speak volumes to these people, whether it is in a classroom teaching children about our soldiers, a hospital soothing the ravaged souls of our returning warriors with post-traumatic stress disorder, lifting the spirits of the wounded and letting them know they are loved and appreciated, or just visiting to bring a smile to our veterans.
 These two have brought hope where people thought there was none to be found.
 Eddie and Hazel non-verbally say what we all want to say so much more efficiently and effectively than humans ever could.”